NStrijbosch/hub-module-notes/docs/motors.md

 hub.port.A.motor.run_to_position(position,speed,acceleration?,stop action)
 ```

-Turn motor to given _absolute?_ position with given speed
+Turn motor to given relative position with given speed.

+> Position is the relative position since STARTING the hub.
+Best practice is to preset the position to the absolute position at the start of a program.

-stop action: float=0,  brake=1, hold =2
+TODO: stop action: float=0,  brake=1, hold =2

 __Parameters:__

-*  position _absolute?_ position
+*  relative position

-> Test if this is absolute position.
-What does this mean for technic motors?
+*  speed
+*  accelaration
+*  deceleration
+*  stop action

 ## run_for_time()